 I’ve met a woman, small in stature but strong in character maybe 5,2” at best.
 She was the sole breadwinner in her home as a single parent, but this parenthood came about by tragedy.
 Her mother died in a car accident leaving herself and 2 younger siblings behind; she had inherited the role of a mother, student and professional by chance.
 Everyday she worked 9 hours shifts and studied toward graduation while overseeing her younger siblings.
 Yet everyday her dimples could be seen to every stranger.
 She was glad to blend in as a regular college student and surrounded by positive people.

 “Brothers ” in war often miss the chaos of combat.
 They don’t miss the bullets flying pass their heads but the comradery, a deep bond forged by the threat of death.
 A love for the platoon over one’s self–brother’s keeper.
-This reality that cannot be replicated in ordinary day to day life.
+This reality cannot be replicated in ordinary day to day life.
 Adversity peals away layers of superficial behaviors down to the “nitty- gritty”.
 Now after fighting side by side for another that will kill and die for you its not the same to appreciate another for pretense reasons when returned to the “civilized” world.

 This same idea of “brothers in war” can be observed in popular hip hop culture.
 The most dangerous urban communities have unimaginable high mortality rates, often competing or higher than warzones in the middle east.
 These young males tied to one another by gang affiliation or association share the similar traumatic experiences as veteran soldiers.
 A professor once relayed the notion that hip-hop culture embrace homosexual conceptions in her sociology lecture but she didn’t understand the ideology of “brothers in war”.

 A King’s reign is never forever.

 Thieves often splurge their bounty or lose hands